ProgDevelopr/CSVreader/tutorial.md

-CSVreader is.. well judging by the name, it is a CSVreader!
+CSVreader is.. well judging by the name, it is a CSV reader!

-To use it, all you have to do is:
+To use it, all you have to do is (if the CSV isn't here):
 - Copy the CSV
-- Move it or paste it to this folder!
+- Move it or paste it to this directory